 Control Microsoft Teams from the Office 365 Admin Center

 Microsoft Teams – in preview since November – is the chat-based workspace in Office 365 that helps teams be more productive.
 Office 365 admins can now enable and manage Microsoft Teams directly from the Office 365 admin center.

-In the Services & Add-ins page, you will find a new Microsoft Teams section where you can enable the service for their organization, as it is disabled by default during the preview period.
-After enabling, admins can configure Microsoft Teams for their organization, including notifications, feedback, bots and screen sharing in meetings.
+On the Services & Add-ins page, you will find a new Microsoft Teams section where you can enable the service for their organization, as it is disabled by default during the preview period.
+After enabling, admins can configure Microsoft Teams for their organization, including notifications, feedback, bots, and screen sharing in meetings.